 All Transitional Studies classes are free.
 Some JumpStart career path classes may be fee waived while there may be cost associated with others.
-Transitional Studies students must be 18 years old or have an official minor permission form on record with the program and be a current North Carolina resident.
+Transitional Studies students must be 18 years old or have an official minor permission form on record with the program.